DAMP ACCUMULATION

 • Avoid foods that are cold in temperature (iced drinks, ice cream, smoothies, etc.) or cold in energy (salads, fruits, etc.)

-• Avoid excessive consumption of irritating or stimulating foods such spicy foods, onions, garlic, nightshade vegetables)
+• Avoid excessive consumption of irritating or stimulating foods such spicy foods, onions, garlic, and nightshade vegetables.

-• Include aromatic spices in cooking such as ginger, scallions, cinnamon, nutmeg, fennel seed, mint, parsley, cilantro, or citrus peel.
+• Include small amounts of aromatic spices in cooking such as ginger, scallions, cinnamon, nutmeg, fennel seed, mint, parsley, cilantro, or citrus peel.